cameraui/docs/admin/assistant-setup.md

 ## Choosing a model

-The assistant works with models you bring.
-Nothing is sent to camera.ui.
-Add them with **Add model**, as many as you like, local and cloud side by side.
+The assistant uses models you bring; nothing is sent to camera.ui. **Add model** takes as many as you like, local and cloud side by side.

 - **Ollama.** Runs on your own hardware, nothing leaves your network.
 Install [Ollama](https://ollama.com), pull a model that supports tool calling, and enter the **Server URL** if Ollama does not run on the camera.ui machine.
 - **OpenAI-compatible server.** Any server speaking the OpenAI chat completions API: LM Studio, vLLM, LiteLLM, llama.cpp.
 Enter its **Server URL** and, if it requires one, an **API key**.
 - **OpenAI, Anthropic, Google Gemini, OpenRouter.** Cloud providers.
 Paste the **API key** of your account, or reuse the key of a model you already added for the same provider.
 The key is stored encrypted on the server and never reaches the browser or a plugin.
 The provider bills you per token.
-- **A plugin.** A plugin can bring its own model, it then shows up in the provider list as **Apple LLM (plugin)** for example, with no key and no address to fill in.
-The model answers on the machine the plugin runs on.
-The Apple LLM plugin runs Apple's on-device model on a Mac with Apple Silicon and Apple Intelligence turned on (macOS 26, pictures from macOS 27).
-It holds only a short conversation: good for questions about your cameras and the documentation, weaker on long tasks with many steps.
+- **A plugin.** Plugin models show up in the provider list, **Apple LLM (plugin)** for example, and answer on the machine the plugin runs on.
+The Apple LLM plugin needs a Mac with Apple Silicon and Apple Intelligence (macOS 26, pictures from macOS 27).
+It holds only a short conversation: fine for questions about cameras and the docs, weak on long multi-step tasks.

 <Shot src="/img/admin/assistant-models.png" alt="The model list with the default star and the badges for tools and pictures" />